Int J Med Sci 2019; 16(7):960-966. doi:10.7150/ijms.32157

 Metformin Inhibits Epithelial-to-Mesenchymal Transition of Keloid Fibroblasts via the HIF-1α/PKM2 Signaling Pathway

-1. Department of Plastic Surgery, The Affiliated Hospital, Zhejiang University School of Medicine, Hangzhou, Zhejiang, China;
+1. Department of Plastic Surgery, The First Affiliated Hospital, Zhejiang University School of Medicine, Hangzhou, Zhejiang, China;

 2. Institute of Translational Medicine, Zhejiang University School of Medicine, Hangzhou, Zhejiang, China.

 3. Department of Surgery, Family Planning Service Center Of YiWu Maternity And Child Health Care Hospital, Yiwu, China

 Lei R, Zhang S, Wang Y, Dai S, Sun J, Zhu C. Metformin Inhibits Epithelial-to-Mesenchymal Transition of Keloid Fibroblasts via the HIF-1α/PKM2 Signaling Pathway.
 Int J Med Sci 2019; 16(7):960-966. doi:10.7150/ijms.32157.
 Available from http://www.medsci.org/v16p0960.htm

 Background: Epithelial-to-mesenchymal transition (EMT) is a process whereby epithelial cells lose cell-cell contacts and acquire expression of mesenchymal components and manifest a migratory phenotype.
 Recent studies indicated that EMT is involved in the development of keloids.
 Therefore, this study aims to investigate the mechanisms of the effects of metformin in hypoxia-induced EMT in keloid fibroblasts (KFs).